HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/specification.md

 #### Must Support Definition

-* Systems **SHALL** be capable of populating data elements as specified by the profiles and data elements are returned using the specified APIs in the capability statement.
+* §HCS-1:Systems **SHALL** be capable of populating data elements as specified by the profiles and data elements are returned using the specified APIs in the capability statement.
-* Systems **SHALL** be capable of processing resource instances containing the Must Support data elements without generating an error or causing the application to fail.
+* §HCS-2:Systems **SHALL** be capable of processing resource instances containing the Must Support data elements without generating an error or causing the application to fail.
 * Systems **SHOULD** be capable of displaying the Must Support data elements for human use or storing them for other purposes.
-* In situations where information on a particular data element is not present and the reason for absence is unknown, Systems **SHALL NOT** include the data elements in the resource instance returned from executing the API requests.
+* §HCS-3:In situations where information on a particular data element is not present and the reason for absence is unknown, Systems **SHALL NOT** include the data elements in the resource instance returned from executing the API requests.
-* When accessing Health Care Surveys Content IG data, Systems **SHALL** interpret missing data elements within resource instances returned from API requests as data not present.
+* §HCS-4:When accessing Health Care Surveys Content IG data, Systems **SHALL** interpret missing data elements within resource instances returned from API requests as data not present.
-* When data is not available for any of the mandatory elements specified in the IG, a data absent reason extension should be added to satisfy the requirement along with an appropriate value from the [data-absent-reason value set](http://hl7.org/fhir/ValueSet/data-absent-reason).
+* When data is not available for any of the mandatory elements specified in the IG, a data absent reason extension **SHOULD** be added to satisfy the requirement along with an appropriate value from the [data-absent-reason value set](http://hl7.org/fhir/ValueSet/data-absent-reason).

 ### Profiles and Other IGs Used by the Specification